-The Melbourne Disability Institute (MDI) has a new qualitative/mixed methods research position for a researcher interested in joining a dynamic community of researchers interested in the impact and outcomes of the National Disability Insurance Scheme (NDIS).
+The Melbourne Disability Institute (MDI) has a new quantitative research position for a researcher interested in joining a dynamic community of researchers interested in the impact and outcomes of the National Disability Insurance Scheme (NDIS).

-This is one of two new and complementary Research Fellowships for researchers interested in examining different aspects of the design and delivery of the National Disability Insurance Scheme (NDIS).
+This is one of two new and complementary Research Fellowships examining different aspects of the design and delivery of the National Disability Insurance Scheme (NDIS).
 You will be joining a community of academics and experts working together at the University of Melbourne to strengthen the evidence base and inform future research, policy and practice in this dynamic area.
-For this position, we are looking for a researcher with a strong track record of qualitative and/or mixed methods applied research in one or more of the areas of disability, health, social welfare, inequality or public policy, with capacity to work both independently and as part of a team.
+For this position, we are looking for a researcher with a strong track record in quantitative applied research and development of statistical models in one or more of the areas of disability, health, social/welfare policy, inequality and public policy.